jdfrankland/gemini/cmake/CMakeListsUtilities/README.md

 Various useful bits of code used for writing CMakeLists.txt files:

   - CheckProjectIsTopLevel: sets PROJECT_IS_TOP_LEVEL even if CMake version < 3.21
-  - GNUPackageInstallDirs: extension of GNUInstallDirs which adds 3 standard directories for installing project libraries, header files, and CMake package config files
+  - GNUPackageInstallDirs: extension of GNUInstallDirs which adds project-specific directories for libraries, header files, data files, and CMake package config files
   - StandardRpathHandling: make sure all libraries/executables have correct RPATH settings
   - InstallConfigPackage: installs Config files so other packages can find us (no version information)
   - InstallConfigPackageVersion: installs Config files so other packages can find us (with version information)